-While writing the TEX typesetting system, Donald Knuth developed a new programming methodology based on the simple but revolutionary idea that programs should be written more for people’s consumption than for computers’ consumption.
+While creating the TEX typesetting system, Donald Knuth developed a new programming methodology based on a simple but revolutionary idea.
+To quote Knuth, “let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do.”
 He named this methodology literate programming.
-This book (including the chapter you’re reading now) is a long literate program.
+This book (including the chapter you are reading now) is a long literate program.
 This means that in the course of reading this book, you will read the full implementation of the pbrt rendering system, not just a high-level description of it.

 Literate programs are written in a metalanguage that mixes a document formatting language (e.g., TEX or HTML) and a programming language (e.g., C++).
 Two separate systems process the program: a “weaver” that transforms the literate program into a document suitable for typesetting and a “tangler” that produces source code suitable for compilation.
 Our literate programming system is homegrown, but it was heavily influenced by Norman Ramsey’s noweb system.

 The literate programming metalanguage provides two important features.
 The first is the ability to mix prose with source code.
-This feature makes the description of the program just as important as its actual source code, encouraging careful design and documentation.
+This feature puts the description of the program on equal footing with its actual source code, encouraging careful design and documentation.
 Second, the language provides mechanisms for presenting the program code to the reader in an order that is entirely different from the compiler input.
 Thus, the program can be described in a logical manner.
 Each named block of code is called a fragment, and each fragment can refer to other fragments by name.

 As a simple example, consider a function InitGlobals() that is responsible for initializing all of a program’s global variables: